(Also known as: Supersedeas Bond, Defendants Appeal Bond, Appellants Bond)

 Also known as a supersedeas bond, an Appeal Bond serves to protect the court from frivolous appeals that can cost the court time and money.
 The Appeal Bond is required of a defendant who is appealing a court's judgment.
 The bond allows for the plaintiff to delay payment of a judgment until the appeal has been decided.
 The bond amount is typically the amount of the judgment but may also include interest.
 The bond is required to be in place while an appeal is being decided.

 Like all types of surety bonds, appeal bonds essentially guarantee that you will meet your financial or legal obligations.
-In this case, you need a bond to ensure you will pay for judgements levied against you.
+In this case, you need a bond to ensure you will pay for judgments levied against you.
 If you fail to pay, the court is allowed to file a claim against the bond.
 The surety company that issues the bond will then investigate the claim, and if they determine it's valid, they will pay the court the amount you owe using collateral you typically have to provide when obtaining the bond.

 Some appeals don't require surety bonds.
 If you do need one, the court will inform you early in the appeals process.
 At that point, your appeal typically can't move forward until you can prove you have a bond, so it's in your best interest to find a surety company like Viking Bond Service that can issue the bond you need as quickly as possible.